-Ambassadors warmly welcome and actively engage guests at the different venues and Festival sites.
-This large group of volunteers acts as the public face of Luminato by greeting guests, answering general questions and providing information about different activities and fulfillig usher duties.
+Ambassadors warmly welcome and actively engage guests at the different venues and festival sites.
+This large group of volunteers acts as the public face of Luminato by greeting guests, answering general questions and providing information about different activities.

 Info Team volunteers help guests get the most out of the Luminato Festival by making insightful programming recommendations.
 Info Team members receive training about artistic programming in order to provide in-depth information to visitors.
 They are usually positioned at the Info Booth at the Festival Hub.